 - e.
 The use of Village park pavilions by groups is prohibited without first obtaining permission from the Village Board or its designee, to guarantee that the area has been properly cleaned up after such event and no damage has been caused thereto by the applicant. - f.
-Athletic Field Reservation Fees (Amended 5-14-13, LL5-2013) - (i) Free for Village residents, organizations with a physical presence within the Village, and any tax-exempt charitable organization as defined by IRC § 501(c), as it may be amended from time to time, that regularly donates services, monies, or materials to the Village, including, but not limited to St. Francis of Assisi, First Church of the Nazarene, Community Baptist Church, Ogden Methodist Church, Hillcrest Rotary Club, and Nimmonsburg Rotary Club. - (ii) Non-Village residents and all other organizations: \$25 per game, or \$50 per day for multiple games. - g.
+Park Fees for Group Reservations and Athletic Field Reservation Fees [Amended by LL 8-2023, 8/22/2023] - (i) Park Fees for Group Reservations. - (1) Free for Village residents, organizations with a physical presence within the Village, and any tax-exempt charitable organization as defined by IRC § 501(c), as it may be amended from time to time, that regularly donates services, monies, or materials to the Village, including, but not limited to St. Francis of Assisi, First Church of the Nazarene, Community Baptist Church, Ogden Hillcrest Methodist Church, Hillcrest Rotary Club, and Nimmonsburg Rotary Club. - (2) Non-Village resident and all other organizations shall pay a fee as set forth by resolution of the Village Board from time to time. - (ii) Athletic Field Reservation Fees. - (1) Free for Village residents, organizations with a physical presence within the Village, and any tax-exempt charitable organization as defined by IRC § 501(c), as it may be amended from time to time, that regularly donates services, monies, or materials to the Village, including, but not limited to St. Francis of Assisi, First Church of the Nazarene, Community Baptist Church, Ogden Hillcrest Methodist Church, Hillcrest Rotary Club, and Nimmonsburg Rotary Club. - (2) Non-Village resident and all other organizations shall pay a fee as set forth by resolution of the Village Board from time to time. - g.
 Insurance.
 Organizations are required to provide a certificate of insurance naming the Village as an additional named insured when making reservations to use athletic fields.
 The insurance must provide the Village with, at a minimum, the following coverage, unless the Village Board waives or otherwise reduces this requirement: liability for any one person, One Million Dollars (\$1,000,000.00); liability for any one occurrence, Three Million Dollars (\$3,000,000); property damage with limits of Twenty-Five Thousand Dollars (\$25,000.00).
-(Amended 5-14-13, LL5-2013)
+(Amended 5-14-13, LL5-2013) - h.

-h.
 Clean-up Deposits.
 Deposits to cover clean-up are not required.
 However, any group which does not properly clean up the area it has used prior to departing from the park will be billed at the rate of \$25.00 per reservation or the actual cost to the Village of cleaning up that area, whichever is greater, and/or may be denied use of the park in the future.